alterem/gh-docker/README.md

 # gh-docker
-Accelerating file downloads from Docker Hub and GitHub
+Use Cloudflare Workers to accelerate GitHub file downloads and Docker Hub image pulls.